Race in horror films: "The Brother Always Dies First"

 "The Brother Always Dies First," coined by film critic Roger Ebert, references the popular misconception that black characters are the first victims in horror films.
 While it is not true that minority characters are always the first victims, black characters have a significantly high mortality rate in horror films.
 This includes minor, non-speaking, sometimes nameless roles that might not warrant death within the narrative.
 In an informal study of nearly one thousand horror movies with at least fifteen hundred appearances of black characters, scholar Robin R. Means Coleman and author Mark H. Harris found the mortality rate was around 45%.

 In this, Jurassic Park (1993) may be the most remarkable example, killing off an unnamed Black guard within mere minutes.

 This perceived phenomenon is satirized in the 2022 horror-comedy The Blackening, in which a group of black characters attempt to be the least-black to avoid death.

 The consistent killing of black characters was, in part, popularized by a lack of significant roles in early horror films, making them easier to kill in comparison to their white counterparts.
 Black characters were relegated to the status of largely undeveloped expendable victims.
 For example, Mantan Moreland's unnamed character in Spider Baby (1967) is killed-off for shock and comedic effect.

-Interestingly, one of the greatest of classic horror films, "The Night of the Living Dead" (1968) defies this trend with the sole Black character being the last man standing.
+Interestingly, one of the greatest of classic horror films, Night of the Living Dead (1968) defies this trend with the sole Black character being the last man standing.
 The film ends with the character dying not to zombies, but a gunshot to the head by authorities, and is then burned in a pile of corpses.